Sunken Greenhouse: The First Reason We Put A Basement In Our Greenhouse Shed

 Simply splitting open the aloe and using a butter knife to cut the gel free from the skin in one long and wide ‘fillet’ makes it easy to stack Aloe into a zip-lock bag and freeze it for future use.
 Aloe ‘fillets’ freeze well and give soothing relief from sunburn or acne breakout.

 The Mayo Clinic recognizes topical sunburn, acne and psoriasis uses for Aloe, but warns against ingesting it in it’s ‘unprocessed’ form because it damages the kidneys.
-My dad ended up on dialysis the last years of his life, so the fact he drank Aloe Juice may have been a contributing factor.

 The new growth will come from the center and in time the Aloe will fill out.
 Next year the Aloe will start in the greenhouse even before frosts are over.
 It should grow very large by next winter after a summer of sun at the farm.

-Brass Egg™ participates in affiliate marketing programs, and may receive compensation when you click and purchase from links to retailers.
+Brass Egg™ participates in affiliate marketing programs.
+As An Amazon Associate I Earn From Qualifying Purchases At No Extra Cost To You Learn more.
 Brass Egg™ of Russell Holdings Group, LLC 2021.
 All content ©2021 Russell Illinois Holdings, LLC.
 All Rights Reserved.